secureoptions/threshold/README.md

    The TCP port that will be used to establish TCP handshakes on.
 Using this flag will also cause threshold to use a TCP-handshake monitor rather than a ping monitor.

 __-t | --timeout__<br />
    Default is 1.
 The time in seconds to wait for a response back to ping or TCP SYN/ACK from target.
 If used with (-P) then timeout is not only the amount of time to wait for response for TCP SYN/ACK, but also the time to wait before sending FIN on successful TCP connections.
+When used with HTTP/HTTPs monitor, it is the maximum amount of time a download has to complete before placing the monitor into a 'failed' state, triggering the action.

 __-u | --uninstall__<br />
    Uninstall threshold from your system.
 This will also stop any current jobs you have running.